lukkeutgens/Homelab/Research/proxmox-learning.md

 # Proxmox Learning
 Some notes about Proxmox installing and setup

-## Questions that come up
+## Questions that came up
 - How to remote connect to Proxmox (only LAN)?
+Through the webserver, just surf to https://ipadress:8006
-- Setup security (Hardening, auto-updates, ... )
+- Setup security (Hardening, auto-updates, ... ).
+Yes, use OS-hardening as for Debian.
-- Certificates (self-signed)
-- Setup backups for Proxmox itself and all the running VM's
+- Firewall on Proxmox only handles Proxmox and not the VM's or you should edit the bridge settings.
+- Other questions I had are answered below.
+- Enable notifications: "datacenter" -> "notifications" to setup emails.

 ---